KevinH2810/car-listing/README.md

 ### [GET] - /

-Login via Facebook oAuth. will generate JWTToken from username + userid supplied by facebook. the token are available for 24 hour.
+Login via Facebook oAuth. will generate JWTToken from data supplied by facebook. the token are available for 24 hour.

 After you got the JWT token, you can use the token as the bearer token in Postman to test the routes.